What is Recovery Testing?

-Recovery Testing is performed to determine whether operations can be continued after a disaster or after the integrity of the system has been lost.
+Recovery Testing is defined as a software testing type, that is performed to determine whether operations can be continued after a disaster or after the integrity of the system has been lost.

 It involves reverting to a point where the integrity of the system was known and then reprocessing transactions up to the point of failure.